jcs-instructor/mobtimer/backlog.md

   - [x] UI - Create a form for starting a mob.
 Result: acknowledge button is pressed and value of field)
   - [x] Make a package to share code between back and front ends (See proposal-npmjs.md for more details)
   - [ ] See [proposal for web socket client](.\proposal-websocketclient.md)
-      - Or Overcome zlib compilation error.
+        [ ] Or Overcome zlib compilation error.
 Maybe:
-        - Google zlib errors with react
+        [x] Google zlib errors with react
-        - Or use a different web socket library that works well with react
+        [x] Or use a different web socket library that works well with react [ ] Move websocket code to backend and frontend [ ] Copy webSocketClient.tsx and utils.tsx to backend [ ] Remove these files from api
+        [ ] Switch references
+        [ ] Run test
+        [ ] Copy same files to frontEnd
+        [ ] Test can connect to mob
+        [ ] Switch back to using ws
+        [ ] Change frontend code to use ws
+        [ ] If that works, copy code to backend
+  - [ ]
   - [ ] When user joins a mob from the UI, show message "connected" (IN PROGRESS WITH ERROR - SEE BELOW)
 - [ ] Windows Shell Files: Fix this: start shell files don't work in Windows (temporary workaround: manually open ./start-backend.sh and ./start-frontend)
       (CONSIDER MOVING THIS TO TECHNICAL IF NOT IMMEDIATE PRIORITY)
 - [ ] Make default port different for frontend & backend